Louie DeVito

-Louie DeVito is an Italian American dance DJ and producer based in New York City.
+Louie DeVito is an American dance DJ and producer based in New York City.
 He is best known for his mix series, NYC Underground Party (Volumes 1–8).

 Biography

-DeVito first gained popularity DJing in New York City, Long Island and Jersey Shore area clubs, where he is a favorite of many young Italian-Americans.
+DeVito first gained popularity DJing in New York City, Long Island and Jersey Shore area clubs, where he was a favorite of many young people.
 DeVito is known for bringing commercial house and dance hits to the masses, including those who do not generally follow this type of music, with his compilations.

 DeVito has been a resident of Manalapan Township, New Jersey.